Spontaneous emission in Casimir-Rabi oscillations through a weak optomechanical coupling: EXPERIMENTAL IMPLEMENTATION

 As depicted in Fig.~\ref{F7}, a superconducting quantum interference device (SQUID) loop comprising a mechanical vibrating arm is embedded into a coplanar microwave cavity of length $d$ and frequency $\omega_{c1}$, thereby enabling the effective coupling between the mechanical oscillator and the cavity~\cite{Niemczyk2010,RevModPhys.91.025005,FriskKockum2019,RevModPhys.93.025005,PhysRevX.2.021007,PhysRevA.93.022510}.
 The SQUID can be modeled as a lumped circuit element at the center $x=0$ of the cavity.
 The mechanical oscillator can be modeled as a harmonic oscillator, with the $y$ coordinate representing the centre-of-mass displacement, an oscillation frequency of $\omega_{m1}$, and a mass of $m$.
 The magnetic flux threading the SQUID loop is given by $\Phi_{\rm ext}(y)=\Phi_{\rm ext}(0)+\lambda B_{\rm osc}l_{\rm osc}y$, where $\Phi_{\rm ext}(0) \equiv \Phi_{\rm ext0}$ is the flux with the mechanical oscillator fixed at $y=0$, $B_{\rm osc}$ is the local magnetic field in the vicinity of the mechanical resonator, $\lambda$ is a dimensionless geometrical factor that accounts for the nonuniform displacement of the resonator along its extension.
 The Hamiltonian, describing the dynamics for the cavity, SQUID, and mechanical oscillator is given by ($\hbar=1$)

 where the effective cavity frequency is defined to be $\omega_{c1}^{\rm dc}\equiv \sqrt{4/C_{c}dL_{J}(\Phi_{\rm dc})}$.
 The coupling strengths are expressed as

 and

 where $\Phi_{0}=h/2e$ is the flux quantum and $y_{\rm zp}= \sqrt{1/2m\omega_{m1}}$ is the zero-point displacement of the mechanical resonator.
-Here we suppose that the external flux is weakly modulated around some fixed dc bisa $\Phi_{\rm ext0}=\Phi_{\rm dc}+\delta\Phi\cos(\omega_{d}t)$.
+Here we suppose that the external flux is weakly modulated around some fixed dc bias $\Phi_{\rm ext0}=\Phi_{\rm dc}+\delta\Phi\cos(\omega_{d}t)$.
 The specific quantisation processes of the circuit in Fig.~\ref{F7} can be found in Ref.~\cite{PhysRevA.93.022510}.
-When the effective cavity frequency and the mechanical oscillation frequency satisfy the resonance condition in Appendix~\ref{app:a}, we can obtain the same third-order effective Hamiltonian quantity as in Eq.~\ref{eq3}.
+When the effective cavity frequency and the mechanical oscillation frequency satisfy the resonance condition in Appendix~\ref{app:a}, we can obtain the same third-order effective Hamiltonian as in Eq.~(\ref{eq3}).

 In the preceding sections, we have assumed that the mechanical oscillator is in an excited state (mechanical Fock state).
 This state is possible to be prepared, for example, the mechanical oscillator in the SQUID is coupled to an additional qubit~\cite{OConnell2010}, using the same protocols realized in circuit QED~\cite{Hofheinz2009}.
+In the above simulations, we have chosen very low optical cavity dissipation rates and mechanical oscillator dissipation rates because the three-phonon-to-two-photon transition is a high-order nonlinear process with a weak effective coupling strength.
+To observe two-photon emission as well as two-phonon (and three-phonon) emission, very long photon lifetimes in the cavity and phonon lifetimes in the mechanical oscillator are required.
+State-of-the-art 3D cavities currently exhibit photon lifetimes on the order of milliseconds~\cite{PRXQuantum.5.040307}, while the quality factor of nanomechanical oscillators exceeds $10^{10}$~\cite{PhysRevLett.132.133602}.
+Therefore, the simulation parameters we have selected are experimentally feasible.